hhejran/Portfolio/README.md

 This is my Telling Stories With Data Portfolio.

 # About Me
 Hi!
-My name is Helen Hejran (she/her) and I am a first year Master of Entertainment Industry Management Student at CMU.
+My name is Helen Hejran (she/her).
 I grew up in the San Gabriel Valley in California before obtaining my Bachelor's degree at UC San Diego.
+In January 2020, I completed UCLA’s Management Development for Entrepreneurs (MDE) Program.
+I am now a first year Master of Entertainment Industry Management Student at CMU.
 As a MEIM student, I am interested in pursing a career in Television or Film upon graduation.
 Currently, I am most interested in exploring Development and Production.

 # What I Hope To Learn
 I hope to learn more about effective ways to visualize data in easily comprehendable ways.
-The extent of my coding and data visualization experiences is very limited to making graphs on Excel, PowerPoint, and Canva I have very limited background in data visualization and coding, so I look forward to using Tableau and other programs.
+The extent of my coding and data visualization experiences is limited.
+I have made graphs and charts on Excel, PowerPoint, and Canva and I learned R in Statistics with R. With my limited background, I am really looking forward to learning and using Tableau and other programs (like Github!)
+Another

 # Portfolio
 Here's where all of my data visualizations can be found!